-One young person was experiencing significant challenges to their mental health which were inhibiting their ability to engage with the supports available.
-He was referred to includem for support by a pastoral care teacher who was concerned about risks of offending and anti-social behaviour including being aggressive toward other students.
+One young person was experiencing significant challenges to his mental health which were inhibiting his ability to engage with the supports available.
+He was referred to includem for support by a pastoral care teacher who was concerned about situations of risk.

-[Young person] was able to open up to the includem worker and have honest discussions about his difficulties. includem were able to secure counselling support for [young person] during the school holidays and support him to attend appointments (by accompanying him).
+[Young person] was able to open up to the includem worker and have honest discussions about his difficulties. includem was able to secure counselling support for [young person] during the school holidays and support him to attend appointments (by accompanying him).
 He has built up a level of trust with the includem worker where previously he showed a lack of faith that sharing his difficulties would lead to helpful support.
 In this case study, the belief in support and willingness to accept support is an important step in the right direction and an important outcome.
-Because the support includes the young person's mother she is able to understand what support and strategies are working for him and feel reassured and more able to engage in communicating with school, where previously the communication had stopped.
+Because the support includes the young person's mother, she is able to understand what support and strategies are working for him and feel reassured and more able to engage in communicating with school, where previously the communication had stopped.
 This means that there is more integrated communication around the young person.

-This support is still at an early stage but it is encouraging that [young person] reports enjoying his support and is actively working towards goals using the ABL toolkit.
-The worker engages [young person] creatively and informally, whether going to the park, for a drive or exploring and the young person expresses that he looks forward to this.
-Another important outcome is that the young person is now leaving the house and enjoying activities more often, where previously he was staying at home (speaking to his willingness to try new things).
+At the time of writing, this support was at an early stage, but it was encouraging that [young person] reported enjoying his support and was actively working towards goals using the A Better Life toolkit.
+The worker engaged [young person] creatively and informally, whether going to the park, for a drive or exploring.

-Partly due to the impact of Covid it has been more difficult to evidence children and young people's increasing connection with community, beyond their engagement with new and positive opportunities.
-This is borne out in the less conclusive self-ratings with regard to contribution to/connection with community.
-One exception to this is where some children and young people participated in beach cleans and were complemented by strangers which was meaningful to them.
+Partly due to the impact of Covid it has been more difficult to evidence children and young people's increasing connection with community, beyond their engagement with new and positive opportunities in the community as detailed.
+This is borne out in the less conclusive self-ratings with regard to contribution to/connection with community, in earlier years of the programme. includem's experience is that young people find the language of this outcome difficult to grasp and they have reflected on the need to find a different entry point to the conversation.
+One example of community connection was where some children and young people participated in beach cleans and were complimented by strangers, which was meaningful to them.
+Children and young people have also been involved in tree planting sessions.

-"There were a couple of young people who did [the beach clean] and a couple of strangers came up and asked them what they were doing and they explained what they were doing and they got credit from strangers."
+There were a couple of young people who did [the beach clean] and a couple of strangers came up and asked them what they were doing and they explained what they were doing and they got credit from strangers."
 Staff member

-Includem ADAPT for CashBack @Includem\ADAPT - Aug 25 \\ Today we supported some of the young people we work with to do a litter plck along Dumbarton shore.
+Includem ADAPT for CashBack @Includem\ADAPT · Aug 25

+Today we supported some of the young people we work with to do a litter pick along Dumbarton shore.

-Lots of litter removed & disposed of safely - helping wildlife & ensuring a clean space for the local community! $\frac{n}{2}$ , we get $\boxed{2}$
+Lots of litter removed & disposed of safely - helping wildlife & ensuring a clean space for the local community! \ 🛦 🛦 📽 🚱 🗾